Illustrated Talks on Landscape and Wildlife Photography

 The Art of Audiovisual

 Digital audiovisuals are an ideal medium for presenting photography to an audience.
 With examples of the British coast and countryside, tropical wildlife and American landscapes, I demonstrate how to build a story in pictures and music.
+My final audiovisual asks "How Far Can You See?" and is literally out of this world.

 One Hundred Steps to Excellence